The Flying Culinary Circus

-The Flying Culinary Circus is a team of four chefs from Norway.
-They are considered the only constantly travelling chef group in the world.
+The Flying Culinary Circus is a team of four travelling chefs from Norway.

 They have cooked for Royal families (Norway, Denmark, Malaysia, UAE) and celebrities like The Black Eyed Peas, Pharrell Williams, a-ha, Guns N' Roses, Ke$ha and more.
 The chefs have visited 44 countries, from the US to Malaysia from France to South Africa.

 The Flying Culinary Circus cater to all kinds of events, from gala dinners to celebrity parties.
 They are known for always adding a special performance to an event.
 They do stunts like flying in on parachutes or on a zip-line and lighting their dishes on fire.